slurmulon/bach/docs/index.md

 The project is new and constsantly changing.
 It should be considered experimental and too immature for production use.

-Eventually, with enough support through adoption and tooling, `bach` could be used to create sheet music, algorithmically generate music, drive lighting animations and much more.
+Eventually, with enough support through adoption and tooling, `bach` could be used to create sheet music, engrave sheet music, drive lighting shows and much more.

 ## Features